 16. Ice Scraper

 Winter comes, freezes up your windscreen, what you to do, aye?
 Why not 3D Print a windscreen scraper to fulfil all of your ice scraping needs?

 17. Gift Boxes

 Presents are always nicer in gift boxes.
 There’s a plethora of choice out there, including a rather nice Labyrinth one that you’ll find with no trouble on Thingiverse.
 However, to unlock it, you must follow the correct path, meaning a little bit of work for the recipient.
 So probably one of the cheekiest of gift bearers out there.

 Why not look up a template for 3D Printed Earbud Holders?
 Ideal for keeping those potentially rather expensive little pieces of tech safe and (ahem!) sound when not in use.

 Are you the sort who likes to get every single last drop of toothpaste out of the tube?
 Do you stand at the bathroom sink obsessing about it, pinching the tube until all feeling has left your fingertips?
 Then, why not create a Toothpaste Squeezer to take the load off!
 The one that we checked out was on Thingiverse.
 It is printed in three separate parts and is wide enough for most everyday tubes of toothpaste.

 20. A Headphone Stand

-There are plenty more things out there for you to consider creating with your 3D Printer, why not try an SD card holder?
+There are plenty more things out there for you to consider creating with your 3D Printer; why not try an SD cardholder?
 Or a Piggy Bank?
 Design your own, or use a template from somewhere.
-And these are all just simple easy things that you can try.
-Perhaps you want to go for something a little more complex?
+And these are all just simple, easy things that you can try.
+But, perhaps you want to go for something a little more complex?
 Like an intricate flower bowl, or a phone cover, or games, like a chess set.
 The list is endless.

 Happy Printing 🙂